zli78122/gulimall/README.md

-# Gulimall: Large-scale Distributed Architecture E-commerce Platform
+# Gulimall: Distributed Architecture E-commerce Platform

 ## Introduction
 * Developed a full-stack e-commerce system based on Docker environment, which solved most of the problems faced by a highly concurrent distributed system, and used Nginx for dynamic and static separation, reverse proxy, and load balancing.